Classic Books Becoming Movies and Miniseries in 2020

 This year, I’m keeping a skeptical yet hopeful eye on 18+ upcoming movie and television adaptations from classic literature.
 I think I’m most excited about the new book-to-film versions of Emma, Dune, Death on the Nile, and Rebecca.
 Yes, we have some good stuff headed to screen this year!

-Updated November 13, 2021: I’ve made updates in red to note where you can watch these, or if there is new information about them.
+Update: I’ve made updates in red to note where you can watch these, or if there is new information about them.
 Bookmark this post or pin it so you can check back later!
+Looking for the 2023 list?
+Get it here!

 Classic Books Becoming Movies in 2020